cataseven/Statistics-Graph-Chart-Card/README.md

 ### Notes

+- **Changed in v3.25** — an empty bucket now carries the previous bucket's **last recorded sample** (its exit state) forward, not the previous bucket's aggregated value.
+With `aggregate_func: first` or `max`, a momentary spike no longer smears across the quiet buckets that follow it; with `avg`, the carried value is the last actual reading instead of the previous bucket's average.
 - Does **not** affect `value_transform` scripts that return `null` to drop a bucket — those nulls are removed from the series before carry-forward logic runs.
 - Works independently per entity, so you can mix well-behaved sensors (continuous line) with flakey ones (visible gaps) on the same card.